naomital/Ex0-GNSSRawMesurments/README.md

 ### About our code

-The majority of our code was taken from this <a href="https://www.johnsonmitchelld.com/2021/03/14/least-squares-gps.html">website</a> that we were refrenced to use and its corisponding <a href="https://www.johnsonmitchelld.com/2021/03/14/least-squares-gps.html">github</a> account.
+The majority of our code was taken from this <a href="https://www.johnsonmitchelld.com/2021/03/14/least-squares-gps.html">website</a> that we were refrenced to use and its corisponding <a href="https://github.com/johnsonmitchelld/gnss-analysis">github</a> account.
-<br>We used the code mentioned above to procces the raw data into a dataframe and get information about the satalights and their locations.
+<br>We used the code mentioned above to procces the raw data into a dataframe and get information about the satellites and their locations.
 <br>Than we exported that data to a csv file, so that our code would work if we are also given this csv file.
 <br>Next, we read the csv file and wrote our own code to enteratively find the location from where the logs were taken.
 <br>After that we retured two files:
-<br>The first is a csv with important raw data about the satalites and the location of were the logs were taken.
+<br>The first is a csv with important raw data about the satellites and the location of were the logs were taken.
-<br>The second is a kml file with the one location per second.
+<br>The second is a kml file with one location point per second.

-For our code to run in the secound part we need to get a csv file with the following columns:
+For our code to run in the second part we need to get a csv file with the following columns:
 <br> **sat_name, UnixTime, GpsTimeNanos, tTxSeconds, Cn0DbHz, PrM, delT_sv, Epoch, x_sat, y_sat, z_sat**

 The final csv has all of the above columns and pos_x, pos_y, pos_z, lat, lon, alt